SSabu/DroneDeploy-Flight-Path/README.md

 The following conversion libraries were used:

-  1) Tom MacWright has produced a library to [convert KML files to geoJSON](https://github.com/mapbox/togeojson).  jQuery's ajax method was used int he case of the KML to geoJSON converter since the the function required an xml object to process to return the geoJSON data.
+  1) Tom MacWright has produced a library to [convert KML files to geoJSON](https://github.com/mapbox/togeojson).  jQuery's ajax method was used in the case of the KML to geoJSON converter since the the function required an xml object to process to return the geoJSON data.

   2) Mike Bostock has produced a library called [Shapefile to convert SHP files to geoJSON](https://github.com/mbostock/shapefile).